measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-dev/2016-June/006015.html

-thumbX: When running SMP Squid or multiple Squid instances that share underlying hardware:
+thumbX{admin-hw-share}: When running SMP Squid or multiple Squid instances that share underlying hardware:

 1. Ensure that cache_dirs (if any) do not share physical disk spindles.
 This can be tricky in virtualized environments, but failure to do so leads to